 There are many types of miso, depending on how long the fermentation process, the type of grain, and the proportions of the ingredients, the flavor can be sweet or salty, mild or pungent.
 Start just by looking at the color of the miso, which is a good indicator of how strong it will be.

-I recommend using white miso for Miso Ice Cream since it is the most mild kind of miso with slightly sweet taste.
+I recommend using white miso for Miso Ice Cream since it is the mildest kind of miso with a slightly sweet taste.
 Meanwhile, a longer fermented miso is also generally saltier than white miso and has a more assertive, pungent flavor.

 2. Do not boil miso

 Miso is a high probiotic food.
 For this reason, make sure that you never bring your miso paste to a boil as this kills the healthy bacteria in miso.

 Miso paste is high in salt, so plain miso tastes extremely salty.
 You do not want to end up with a super salty miso ice cream just like my first experiment, just because I add too much miso into my ice cream mixture.
 I suggest sticking to the recipe first before adjusting the miso content in the ice cream (just for notes that the salt content in the same type of miso may differ depending on the brand).